crunchwrap89/a-webstorm-plugin/README.md

 - Developers shipping fast with Copilot or JetBrains AI
 - Anyone tired of manually keeping backlogs in sync with reality
 - Anyone tired of writing prompts from scratch
+- Anyone who wants to save time and mental energy when working with AI

 ---